unbound

 Diagnosed with degenerative lumbar disc disease at 33, I was advised to avoid the sports that helped me navigate life: trail running and off-road cycling.
 I chose not to let that diagnosis define my limits.

-At 35, I was diagnosed with organisational dyslexia and later recognised that I'm ADHD with mild autism.
+At 35, I was diagnosed with organisational dyslexia and later recognised that I'm autistic with ADHD .
 Adventure sports became my anchor—bringing clarity, confidence, and connection in ways nothing else did.

 My journey of challenge, discovery, and growth fuels Perform Unbound.